MaddTheSane/xoxsrc/xoxsrc/README.md

 * Use dot products to calculate bounce vectors off rotated boxes.
 (I currently use (slow) transcendentals up the wazoo in this (rare) case)
 * Make Xoxeroid level restart after ship dead for a while.
 I currently wait for explosions to go away, which is a poor assumption
 * Test rect-array collisions.
 never used or tested!
 * Should there be an option to free actors and sounds?
 * since window must be retained, support for multiple cache managers should work.
-I need to test...
+I need to test…
 * need a method for pre-instantiating x number of actors
 * need pause indication